cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 like they just had to ask someone if they saw it or tell them what they just saw.

+### Go Time

+This being the first time I spoke at a conference, I wasn't sure what to expect.
+My talk was on the last day so I had a couple of days before I was up.
+One tip I kept hearing was

+"Don't let it weigh on you where you don't enjoy the conference"

+I tried to take that to heart and knew that I'd done everything I could do to prepare myself and there was nothing left but to do it.

+The other thing I kept hearing was

+"Are you nervous?"

+I tried to answer every time with something like "I'm not nervous, I'm excited" that was very intentional.
+That wasn't overconvidence, that was me trying to not even internalize the idea of being nervous.
+I'd been endlessly visualizing giving a successfulk talk.
+One the first day, I even popped up on the stage in the room I was going to be speaking in and took a picture of what it looked like from the podium.
+I would keep referring back to that picture over the next couple of days thinking about what it's going to be like on stage.

+After all of that, I didn't even want to invite the idea of being nervous into my head.

+By the time I got on stage, I was ready to go.
+If anything I was anxious to get to the end to see how the truck email went.

+Almost by some miracle, I kept the ending under wraps and got to see people react to it the first time in person.
+That's absolutely something I'll never forget and couldn't think of a better closer.

 After the talk was done and getting to see a room full of people react to it I decided to post a quick tweet with the video on my my back to the conf venue after stashing my bag post lunch.